 One of the biggest challenges of eCommerce is providing potential customers with a realistic idea of what products are like.

-And one of the main reasons a customer writes a bad review is not because the product or service was bad, but because it didn’t meet expectations.
+And one of the main reasons customer write bad reviews is not because the product was bad, but because it didn’t meet expectations.
 Negative reviews can help with that.